 In 2019 Devonport received over 100 Koinobori made by Minamata school children.
 The Koinobori made out of cotton, each held a hand written translated card containing their name and a message for Devonport.

 They were displayed in the paranaple arts centre throughout April and May to honour the Japanese Festival – Children’s Day 5 May 2019.

 Koinobori on display in Minamata

-The Koinobori Devonport sent to Minamata became part of a larger display of Koinobori.
-The display celebrated the 70th Anniversary of becoming a City, 12 October 2019.
+The Koinobori Devonport sent to Minamata in 2019 became part of a larger display of Koinobori used to celebrate the 70th Anniversary of Minamata becoming a City, 12 October 2019.